anaximeno/shazamPy/README.md

-# ShaZam
+# SHA-ZAM

- ShaZam is a **Comand Line Application** made in python that checks the integrity of one file by comparing it with a given hash.
+ Shazam is a **Comand Line Application** made in python that checks the integrity of one file by comparing it with a given hash.
 <br>
 <br>
 ShaZam as also other options like: